aczietlow/sculpin-blog/source/blogs/posts/2017-02-25--wtf-is-sculpin.md

 * Secure (everything is client side)
 * Easily deployable (Can host static sites from github for free)

 When designing my blog I was looking for the path of least resistance for sharing some code snippets and jotting down a few of my opinions to share with the Interwebs.
-For someone that is already familiar with PHP Sculpin is the perfect tool to accomplish exactly this.
+For someone that is already familiar with PHP, Sculpin is the perfect tool to accomplish exactly this.
 How does one Sculpin?
 ``
 ## Installing Sculpin